-If you’re considering a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this field will increase by 13 percent by 2028.
+If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-There are a couple of reasons why these jobs are expanding so quickly.
-One is homeowners using government incentives to purchase more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
-In conclusion, there’s the red-hot real estate market and a home shortage that’s driven an increase in new construction homes.
+There are a few reasons why these jobs are increasing so rapidly.
+One is homeowners using government incentives to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which influences old equipment.
+In conclusion, there’s the red-hot housing market and a home shortage that’s driven a boost in new construction houses.

-A HVAC technician is someone who repairs, installs and maintains heating and cooling units.
-Most serve both homeowners and business owners.
-And, most important, you’ll be skilled in:
+An HVAC technician is someone who services, installs and maintains heating and cooling systems.
+Most assist both homeowners and business owners.
+And, most important, you’ll be skilled with:

 - Air conditioners